hanazuki/isc-kea.deb/doc/sphinx/arm/install.rst

 .. note::

    Some operating systems have split their distribution packages into a run-time and a development package.
-You will need to install the development package versions, which include header files and libraries, to build Kea from the source code.
+The development package versions, which include header files and libraries, must be installed to build Kea from the source code.

 Building from source code requires the following software installed on the system:

 -  Boost C++ libraries (https://www.boost.org/).
-The oldest Boost version used for testing is 1.57 (although it may also work with older versions).
+The oldest Boost version used for testing is 1.57 (although Kea may also work with older versions).
 The Boost system library must also be installed.
-   Installing a header-only version of Boost is no longer recommended.
+   Installing a header-only version of Boost is not recommended.

--  OpenSSL (at least version 1.0.1) or Botan (at least version 2).
+-  OpenSSL (at least version 1.0.2) or Botan (at least version 2).
-   Note that OpenSSL version 1.0.2 or 1.1.0 or later is strongly recommended.
+   OpenSSL version 1.1.1 or later is strongly recommended.

 -  log4cplus (at least version 1.0.3) development include headers.